ankurp/APAvatarImageView/README.md

 ## Demo

 There is a Demo XCode project in the Demo folder.
-Just clone the repository and run `pod install` and finally run the project.
+Just clone the repository and run `pod install` and finally run the project by opening the Avatar.xcworkspace

 ## License